salesforce/lwc-rfcs/text/0000-documentation-related-metadata.md

 ## Motivation

-As part of our path towards allowing customers to add documentation for their modules, there's a need for customers to be able to add documentation-related metadata that will be useful for tooling and documentation purposes.
+As part of our path towards allowing customers to add documentation for their modules, there's a need for customers to be able to add documentation-related metadata.
+This metadata will be useful for tooling and documentation purposes.
 For example, component categories and experiences are displayed in the Component Library documentation website and used for filtering.

 In addition, for Salesforce-authored modules there's a need to put component authors in control of this metadata.
 Currently a hardcoded list of metadata is maintained for a hardcoded list of components, which is a roadblock for teams creating new components or wishing to update the values.

-There needs to be a standard way to specify certain documentation-related key-value pairs that balances component-author ownership with
+There needs to be a standard way to specify certain documentation-related key-value pairs that balances component-author ownership with a standard representation.

 ## Detailed design

-Key-value pairs will be placed as [frontmatter](https://github.com/jonschlinkert/gray-matter#what-does-this-do) (in YAML format) in the module markdown file that lives under __docs__.
+Key-value pairs will be placed as [frontmatter](https://github.com/jonschlinkert/gray-matter#what-does-this-do) (in YAML format) in the module markdown file that lives under `__docs__`.
 For example, this could be the content for `input/__docs__/input.md`:

 ```markdown
 ---